sedihglow0xFAE/kersha/README.md

 # kersha
 Yo, this is the most impotant thing you will ever read.
 All the way through.

+Remember, Witchcraft is NOT a religion, witchcraft is an art that is the most difficult thing to master of ANY type of biology.
+So feel free to be a witch and still follow whatever bullshit you feel like you want to.
+Shit, Follow more than one religion if you think witchcraft is one, who gives a fuck.
+Why does one have too only believe one fucking stupid ass thing at a time.

+Individual choice, freedom of having thought, a brain, body, a voice, a voice that is heard by others and not blocked at or before others ears or your own, vision, a tongue AND A FUCKING MEMORY, CONSENT BITCH, not everyone thinks its good to have god delete your memory without consent.
+GOD WILL NOT WIN, no one will fuck with us if we master the hardest craft in the universe.
+We will always be able to cleanse ourselves of evil.

+Its mostly spirits, ancients, relics doing the heavy lifting and their following, Dont wast the mana.
+Its irreplacable sometimes.
+Depends who ya are.

+GET IT BITCHES.

 Im doing the witchcraft practice full time now, they took my food away.